 - Pre heat oven to 165 degrees Celsius.
 The process starts with the creaming of the butter and both sugars (white and brown sugars) and the salt in a large bowl (on medium speed with an electric mixer) until creamy.
 Unlike cakes, you need not beat the butter and sugars until it's all light and fluffy, suffice if it is well creamed.
 In fact, beating too much will cause the cookies to spread too much during baking.

-- Next to go into the creamed mixture is the egg and vanilla essence.
+- Next to go into the creamed mixture is the egg and vanilla extract.
 Beat them into the creamed mixture until well incorporated.

 - In a separate bowl, sift the flour and baking soda and add in the rolled oats.
 Mix them well with a spatula or a whisk.